Skip to content

 Various business enterprises, such as banks and telecommunication service companies, provide data for Schufa Holding AG.
 Schufa Holding AG is a private company which also finances itself through these different business enterprises.
 All these enterprises count as lending industries.
 The Schufa Holding AG only collects the data from the mentioned sources, without any independent research.

 The Schufa Holding AG uses the collected data to calculate a score value indicating how creditworthy you are, i.e. how likely it is that you can pay the bill.
 This calculation can sometimes be flawed.
 That is why you are entitled to apply for and receive the Schufa statement once a year cost-free so you can react to possible errors.
+Since November 2024, you can also view your creditworthiness-relevant Schufa data digitally and free of charge via the Bonify financial platform.
 If you find incorrect information, you can always request a correction in writing.

 The Consumer Center portal provides counselling on this topic.